b3/hacks-snipsnap/README.md

 since no good documentation of the content storage structure was available this turns to be a nightmare.

-I thus decide to document everything I can and tried to set up some tools enabling one to get ride of this system without losing data stored into it.
+I thus decided to document everything I can and tried to set up some tools enabling one to get ride of this system without losing data stored into it.